eclipse-openj9/openj9-docs/docs/xmcrs.md

 # -Xmcrs

-Sets an initial size for an area in memory that is reserved for any native classes, monitors, and threads that are used by compressed references within the lowest 4 GB memory area.
+Sets an initial size for an area in memory that is reserved within the lowest 4 GB memory area for any native classes, monitors, and threads that are used by compressed references.

 You can use the `-verbose:sizes` option to find out the value that is being used by the VM.